 Growing up in Belarus, Senior Fellow Marharyta Labkovich was aware from an early age that health education was not adequately taught as classes were based primarily on science rather than people-focused, and discourage any student input.
 Therefore, to address the issue of substance use, Marharyta approached it from an educational lens.

 According to the Belarusian Ministry of Health, 65% of Belarussian students smoke and even more drink alcohol.

-Marharyta believes, “that young Belarussians should continue receiving engaging health workshops as the country continues to struggle with high numbers of substance users among young people and adults.”
+Marharyta believes that “young Belarussians should continue receiving engaging health workshops as the country continues to struggle with high numbers of substance users among young people and adults.”

 To Marharyta, the Belarusian education system is very didactic.
 “It does not empower young people with a sense of agency when it comes to decision-making,” she says.
-High rates of substance use and smoking among adolescents in Belarus exist as a result of unhealthy decision making and a lack of pertinent information.
+High rates of substance use and smoking among adolescents in Belarus exist as a result of unhealthy decision-making and a lack of pertinent information.

 What struck Marharyta the most was the eagerness with which all the groups participated, indicating that there was a genuine interest to engage with the material.
 In the additional comments section of the feedback survey, students indicated that they wished they were called on more and allowed to engage during the workshop.
-This suggests that an opportunity to be more proactive learners appealed to the students.
+This suggests that the opportunity to be more proactive learners appealed to the students.